Femtosecond Multidimensional Laser Spectroscopic System

-Femtosecond Multi-Dimensional Laser Spectroscopic System Leading Research Equipment Home
+Femtosecond Multidimensional Laser Spectroscopic System Leading-edge Equipment Home

-The femtosecond multi-dimensional laser spectroscopic system (FMLS) at the Seoul Center, which can observe fast molecular events on the femtosecond time scale, is being used for investigating ultrafast photochemical reaction dynamics of a variety of molecular systems and nanomaterials in chemistry, biology and material science.
+The FMLS in Seoul Center can observe fast molecular events on a femtosecond time scale, and it is being used for investigating ultrafast photochemical reaction dynamics of a variety of molecular systems and nanomaterials in chemistry, biology, and material sciences.

-- 2D vibrational and electronic spectroscopy in the infrared and visible frequency ranges (lithium ions, gold nanoparticles, photosynthetic systems, etc.)
+- 2-D vibrational and electronic spectroscopy in the infrared and visible frequency ranges (nanoparticles, photosynthetic systems, etc.)

 - Coherent Raman spectroscopy utilizing nonlinear optical effects (SRS, CARS)